roman-milk/roman-milk.github.io/phillips-family-curse.md

+===

- ****** The Phillips Family Curse Ch.
-01 ****** byTheTalkMan© I lied back and tried to relax, but my mind was racing.
+I lied back and tried to relax, but my mind was racing.
 I replayed the events of the day, trying to figure what the hell was happening.
 Why were the women of my family flirting with me?
 Why were they being so brazen?
 Why were all of them acting so much different, so out of character, than I had ever seen them act before?
 I could only hope that when I woke up I would escape this bad dream and things would go back to normal.

  Unable to relax, I reached over to grab my phone.
 Finding a text from Sandy waiting for me, I eagerly opened it up, eager for a taste of normalcy.